Daily Update Closings-Cancellations-Postponements

 -Until further notice, the Bulky Item Disposal for Stephens County residents has been suspended.
 This service is located on Scenic Dr. at the Public Works office.
 It does not include the five Convenience Sites.

 -Toccoa City Hall and the Toccoa Police Department Offices will be closed to walk-in traffic until further notice.
 Appointments can be arranged by calling 706-886-8451.
 City of Toccoa Utility customers are asked to make payments in ways other than entering City Hall.

 -The Historic Stephens County Courthouse has limited access to the public until further notice.

--All Main Street Toccoa and Ritz Theatre events have been canceled for March and April.
+-All Main Street Toccoa and Ritz Theatre events have been canceled for April.

 -Toccoa Main Street’s “Toast of Toccoa” scheduled for May 2nd is canceled.

 -The Town of Martin ask water customers to make payments in ways other than entering the City office until further notice.

 -Stephens County Recreation Department Sporting Events and Senior Center Group Activities have been canceled for two weeks.

 -The Toccoa-Stephens County Public Library is closed until further notice.